JerwuQu/wlines/README.md

 ### Download

-A compiled binary for the latest commit can always be found [on AppVeyor](https://ci.appveyor.com/project/JerwuQu/wlines/build/artifacts).
+A compiled binary for the latest commit can always be found in [Github Actions](https://github.com/JerwuQu/wlines/actions).

 ### Usage